-Umbro also imposed 'embargo and launch practices' according to which a buyer was precluded from selling kit until the launch date and prevented from selling via retail outlets other than its own retail outlets.
+Umbro also imposed 'embargo and launch practices' according to which a buyer was precluded from selling kit until the launch date and prevented from selling via retail outlets other than the buyer's own-branded outlets.
 There was also a 'kit launch protocol' that included restrictions on buyers' advertising and publicity of Replica Kits before their launch.
-The OFT concluded that: [w]hile no objection is taken in this decision to such restrictions in themselves, the OFT regards the restrictions in Umbro's embargoes and launch protocols, including the restriction on resale, as having supported Umbro's selective distribution policy and having restricted retail supplies.
+The OFT concluded that:

+[w]hile no objection is taken in this decision to such restrictions in themselves, the OFT regards the restrictions in Umbro's embargoes and launch protocols, including the restriction on resale, as having supported Umbro's selective distribution policy and having restricted retail supplies.
 This facilitated and reinforced the effectiveness of the [price-fixing] agreements described in this decision.

-28 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed under antitrust law?
+31 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed?

 Such an arrangement may raise concerns regarding market partitioning.
 Where the supplier insists that a given buyer must buy all of its requirements of the supplier's products from, for example, the supplier's local subsidiary, this may prevent the ordinary arbitraging that would otherwise occur.
 On its own, however, 'exclusive purchasing' will only infringe the chapter I prohibition where the parties have a significant market share and the restrictions are of long duration.
 Further, where the supplier has a market share of 30 per cent or less, the restriction will benefit from the safe harbour created by the Vertical Block Exemption, regardless of duration.
+(Note, however, that the Vertical Block Exemption safe harbour may become contingent on the buyer's market share also being below 30 per cent pursuant to proposals under consideration by the European Commission (see EU chapter).)

 According to the EU Vertical Guidelines, to which the OFT has regard, 'exclusive purchasing' is most likely to contribute to an infringement of the chapter I prohibition where it is combined with other practices, such as selective distribution or exclusive distribution.
-Where combined with selective distribution (see question 23), an exclusive purchasing obligation would have the effect of preventing the members of the system from cross-supplying to each other and would therefore constitute a hard-core restriction.
+Where combined with selective distribution (see question 25), an exclusive purchasing obligation would have the effect of preventing the members of the system from cross-supplying to each other and would therefore constitute a hard-core restriction.